neoatlantis/neoatlantis-crypto-js/README.md

 make it more easy to maintain.
 The library will be then made into runable on both browser and NodeJS.

+The library is designed to protect small pieces of data(several hundred bytes, up to several megabytes) as secure as possible, but the speed is not at first.
+It may be very slow(partly because it is based on JavaScript).

 Features included:

 * A non-standard home-brew symmetric cascading cipher.
 Not secure and not